-In Gurugram, after Hindu businessman, a gurudwara steps forward to offer space to Muslims for namaz
+In Gurugram, after Hindu businessman, a gurudwara offers space to Muslims for namaz

 It started with 40-year-old Akshay Yadav, who runs a wildlife tourism business and rents out commercial space in Sector 12, where he lives with his family.

-Last Friday, November 12, as Hindutva groups took over the ground where Muslims used to read namaz, Yadav decided to offer the use of his property – his home, the roof of a children’s hospital and a shop that is currently lying vacant – to a small group of Muslims in his neighbourhood.
-Since they did not want to invade his personal space, and access to the roof of the hospital was not direct, the group read their prayers in the shop.
+Last Friday, November 12, as Hindutva groups took over the ground where Muslims used to read namaz, Yadav told a small group of Muslims in his neighbourhood that they could use his property – his home, the roof of a children’s hospital and a shop that is currently lying vacant – for afternoon namaz.
+Since they did not want to invade his personal space, and access to the roof of the hospital was not direct, the group gathered for prayers in his shop.

 “I offered the place in a heartbeat,” Yadav said, “and I will continue to do so today and tomorrow, again and again.”